-An Integral Part of our County’s Heritage
+An Integral Part of Our County’s Heritage

-Excerpts taken from “A History of the Ulster County Fair – The First 100 Years” by Carol Wills Laurito
+Excerpts from “A History of the Ulster County Fair – The First 100 Years” by Carol Wills Laurito

-“It all began around 1869, when a few gentleman from Ellenville, New York facilitated the construction of the Ellenville Driving Park.
+“It all began around 1869, when a few gentlemen from Ellenville, New York facilitated the construction of the Ellenville Driving Park.
 They held a small fair, which featured horse racing and various agricultural exhibits, and it turned out to be such a success that it was repeated several times over the next few years.

-Then, during the winter of 1885-86, several of Ellenville’s leading citizens banded together on various occasions and decided that, considering the success of these small county fairs, the next logical step would be for them to form a local agricultural society and sponsor a real “Ulster County Fair”.
+Then, during the winter of 1885-86, several of Ellenville’s leading citizens banded together on various occasions and decided that considering the success of these small county fairs, the next logical step would be for them to form a local agricultural society and sponsor a real “Ulster County Fair”.

 On May 25, 1886, it was formally announced that the Southern Ulster Agricultural Society had been organized “to promote the interest of agriculture, stock raising, fruit growing…..to meet a recognized want….in response to the earnest demand.”
 Dates for the three-day event were set for Tuesday, September 28 through Thursday, September 30, 1886.
 The fair would be held on the grounds of the Ellenville Driving Park.
 (Today, this is the site of the Ellenville Central School complex.)
 Admission to the Fair was reasonable – a single ticket cost only 25 cents.

-In continuing a tradition of “rain for the fair”, weather over the next several years during fair time was never really good.
+In continuing a tradition of “rain for the fair”, weather over the next several years during the fair time was never really good.
 It was during this time that the Society first considered the possibility of holding the fair somewhere else.
 But, any such plans always seemed to fall through.

-After 1893, the Society’s annual fair’s seemed to enjoy improved weather conditions.
+After 1893, the Society’s annual fairs seemed to enjoy improved weather conditions.
 This was undoubtedly helped, in past, by the fact that the fair dates were moved back to the first week in September and then, eventually, into the latter part of August, when farm crops were harvested.